 Muhammad, when He referred to Himself as the Seal of the Prophets, referred always to Nabí, never to Rasúl.
 His own words show that the Rasúl (Messengers) of God will come continuously.
 He was the Seal of the Nabí, for the time of such prophecy was past.
 With the coming of the “one fold, and one shepherd” and the uniting of all mankind into one flock of God, there was no longer the need for Prophets to speak and prophesy of that great day yet to come.
 It had arrived.
 Bahá’u’lláh Himself declared:

 “He Who is the Seal of the Prophets hath said: ‘Increase my wonder and amazement at Thee, O God!’

-I testify that, through Thy Revelation, the things hidden in the Books of God have been revealed, and that whatsoever hath been recorded by Thy Messengers in the sacred Scriptures hath been fulfilled.”
+“I testify that, through Thy Revelation, the things hidden in the Books of God have been revealed, and that whatsoever hath been recorded by Thy Messengers in the sacred Scriptures hath been fulfilled.”
 (13)

 Not only Christianity and Judaism spoke of the coming of that great day when there would be one Father for all the people, and one Shepherd for all the flocks.
 Hinduism Zoroastrianism, Buddhism, and Islám all refer to this convergence of faith in one Fold in the last days.

 Zoroastrianism is particularly rich in this theme of the promised Father or Redeemer Who would come from Persia (the homeland of Bahá’u’lláh).